Last updated on September 20th, 2017

 Uzbekistan is a Central Asian country known for its ancient history, beautiful architecture and diverse culture.
 Once part of the USSR, today the country is an independent nation with much to interest those who plan to travel within its borders.
-These 44 facts about Uzbekistan will divulge many of the country’s highlights for travelers.
+These 44 facts about Uzbekistan will divulge many of the country’s highlights.

 Read: facts about Pakistan

 #11.
 Uzbekistan is Central Asia’s most populous country and the majority live in rural areas.